-- Progressive curriculum.
 The D.N.P. curriculum is consistent with the national agenda to transform American health care through interprofessional collaboration, health care policy advocacy, patient-centered care, quality/safety initiatives, and use of informatics.
-The program offers two emphasis areas: Advanced Nursing Practice (Child/Adolescent or Adult/Older Adult) and Nursing Administration and Health Care Systems.
+The program offers two emphasis areas: Advanced Nursing Practice (Child/Adolescent or Adult/Older Adult) and Health Systems Leadership.

 Flexible.
 Available to full- or part-time students.
 Many classes are offered in a variety of delivery formats to accommodate working professionals.

 Versatile.
 Prepares nurses for advanced practice nursing roles including clinical practice and nursing administration.

 Practical.
 Graduates will have an exceptional blend of clinical, organizational, economic, and leadership skills and be prepared to contribute to health care reform.

 Convenient.
 Courses are offered primarily at the Cook-DeVos Center for Health Sciences in downtown Grand Rapids.